Oathbringer: Part Four

 Meanwhile, with Kholinar fallen and his memories restored, Dalinar is traumatized by his part in Evi's death and continues to doubt himself for his purpose while struggling to confront his past and his alcoholism.
 With Dalinar's absence, Navani is left in charge of handling political meetings with Azish scholars from Azir with an alliance (Emul, Tashikk, and Yezeir), Queen Fen of Thaylenah, and Taravagian of Jah Keved and Kharbranth.
 The men of Bridge four secure Jezrien's Honorblade at Dalinar's request.
 Having learned the truth about the Thrill at Jah Keved and fear of his past trauma, Dalinar quickly fled in terror before falling unconscious upon seeing the vision of Nohadan.
 During that time, he slowly learns the events after Gavilar's funeral.
-With Elkohar's declaration of war against the Parshendi, Dalinar struggled to contain his mental state and decided to travel to Natanatan upon learning the rumors of an Old Magic that could heal him.
+With Elhokar's declaration of war against the Parshendi, Dalinar struggled to contain his mental state and decided to travel to Natanatan upon learning the rumors of an Old Magic that could heal him.

 Back in the present, after recovering from his experience, Dalinar returns to the meeting and tries to explain away his absence leaving Queen Fen disapproving.
 As the meeting prepares to defend Jah Keved from the Parshmen's attack, Dalinar realizes that the Parshmen are instead planning to attack Thaylen City to access the Oathgate.
 With the city now vulnerable to the Everstorm, Dalinar realizes the Parshmen army was settling at Marat for a naval battle after they raided ships for their campaign.
 Using Navani's knowledge of the tower and the arrival of a high storm, Dalinar contacts Venli with Stormfather stalling Odium.
 Dalinar tries to form a peace treaty for Venli with the latter reluctant to accept by letting Parshmen take over Alethkar as their home.
 Odium manages to overpower Stormfather and interrupts their conversation causing Dalinar to be overwhelmed by his influence realizing the mistake he made.
 During that time, Venli inadvertently bonded with Timbre after she struggled with Odium's influence.
 After realizing Dalinar has recovered, Taravangian devises a plan to leak knowledge of Dalinar's promotion to King of Urithiru to Tashikk to discredit Dalinar.
 The coalition arrives at Thaylen City for the meeting with Dalinar and as the meeting progresses he is hopeful about uniting Roshar.
 As they converse Stormfather senses a bigger threat.
 The Spanreeds quickly spread Taravagnian's leaked information to everyone causing doubts and suspicions towards Dalinar.
 Dalinar, Jasnah, and Navani are shocked to learn about the Eila Stele: an ancient historical text revealing that humans were the Voidbringers, having arrived in Roshar after the destruction of their own world and conquered the Parshmen leading to the first desolation.
 With this revelation and in the wake of Taravagnian's secret betrayal, the coalition disbands leaving Dalinar in total despair.